MoritzLost/ProcessWireDev/src/02-setup-and-structure/02-integrate-composer-with-processwire.md

 Most of this stuff was added during initialization, for now take note of the `autoload` information.
 The syntax is a bit tricky, since you have to escape the namespace seperator (backslash) with another backslash (see the [documentation](https://getcomposer.org/doc/04-schema.md#autoload) for more information).
 Also note the [PSR-4](https://www.php-fig.org/psr/psr-4/) key, since that's the standard I use to namespace my classes.

 The line `"MoritzLost\\MySite\\": "src/"` tells Composer to look for classes under the namespace `\MoritzLost\MySite\` in the `src/` directory in my project root.
-After adding the autoload information, you have to tell composer to refresh the autoloader information:
+After adding the autoload information, you have to tell Composer to refresh the autoloader information:

 	$ composer dump-autoload